It is the first village you will encounter on the peninsula after driving 195 km from the capital city of Reykjavík.

 You will also find Steintök - the Lifting stones, which were used to measure the strength of the local men to see if they were strong enough to work at sea.

-As in all towns and villages in Iceland, which are located by the sea, there is a beautiful statue in remembrance of those many fishermen who lost their life at sea.
-I always look for such a monument in every village I visit when I travel around my country.
+As in all towns and villages in Iceland, which are located by the sea, there is a beautiful statue in remembrance of the many fishermen who lost their lives at sea.

-And of course, the Fishermen's Garden is a fitting location for such a monument.
-This plot was given to local fishermen for their annual celebration, and the first thing that was added to the plot was this lovely statue.
+This plot was given to local fishermen for their annual celebration, and the first thing added to it was this lovely statue.

-Inside the Maritime Museum, you will find an eight-oar rowing boat, Bliki, the oldest preserved fishing boat in Iceland, dating back to 1826.
-It was used by the local fishermen until 1965, but these boats remained the same from the earliest times and into the last century.
+It was used by local fishermen until 1965, but these boats remained unchanged from the earliest times through the last century.

 A huge cod mounted on the wall